digiltd/oh-rtd-test/FS20-Binding.md

 To use a networked CUL device for FS20 from ser2net, this line in /etc/ser2net.conf on the remote host will publish the serial interface (replace /dev/ttySP1 with whatever is apropriate):

     3333:raw:0:/dev/ttySP1:38400 8DATABITS NONE 1STOPBIT

 with

     fs20:device=network:myhostnamewithCUL:333

-you can connect to this remote CUL
+you can connect to this remote CUL.